 Super, all sounds good, if only it was clear how they have come to this conclusion.
 These are claims seen by other leading brands who have at least at some point conducted some clinical studies.
 With some digging you can find their supporting evidence, Fairywill lacks this.

-I have no evidence to suggest so, but I have reservations about the use of the CE and ROHS safety labelling that appears on the box.
-It also appears on the manual, but there is no supporting documentation to say how they comply etc. Sadly there is no way to check this easily.
+I have no evidence to suggest so, but I have reservations about the use of the CE and ROHS safety labeling that appears on the box.
+It also appears on the manual, but there is no supporting documentation to say how they comply, etc. Sadly there is no way to check this easily.

 This one head is individually boxed with the wording ‘To thank you for leaving your honest review’ on the box.
 Included as a sweetener to get a good review for the product it would seem.